jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * This one is a trip.
 I'd be remiss if I implied that I had any idea of what was going on here, but *Neuromancer* is nothing if not insane.
 Despite my confusion, Gibson's prose and his strange visions of bombed-out hackers and space ports kept me going.
 Definitely a book I'll have to reread.

+17) [**American War** by *Omar El Akkad*][american_war]

+* Leave it to an immigrant to write one of the most fascinating American novels.
+El Akkad does an extraordinary job finding what makes this country tick, and creates a plausible future history for the US, creating a scifi reality that feels deeply plausible.
+And he anchors it around a character that I grew to care about and understand, even as her actions became progressively more unforgivable.
+An extraordinary debut.

+18) [**The Circle** by *Dave Eggers*][the_circle]

+* Dear God, I hated this book.
+Eggers desperately wants this book to be **1984**, but doesn't fails to create any compelling characters, explore any ideas beyond the most tired anti-Facebook tropes, and is nowhere near as funny as he wants to be.
+The novel's plot points make daytime soap operas seems plausible, and I hated every single person in this book.
+At least it's a quick read, so you don't have to wallow in this garbage too long.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999